How to Run ESEUTIL /R in Exchange 2003, 2007, 2010, 2013, 2016, or 2019?

 If the state of the database is displayed as Dirty Shutdown, you need to run the Soft Recovery by using EseUtil /r switch.

-[IMPORTANT]: The word ‘recovery’ must be clearly differentiated from the word ‘restore’.
-Restore is the act of reinstating database and log files back into place on a server.
-Recovery, on the other hand, is the act of replaying transaction logs into the database.
+Important: The word ‘recovery’ must be differentiated from the word ‘restore’.
+Restore is the act of reinstating the database and log files back into place on a server.
+Recovery, on the other hand, is the act of replaying transaction logs onto the inconsistent or dismounted database.

 Note: ESEUTIL /R command cannot be used to replay log files to a different database.
 The database must be dismounted.

 If EseUtil /r is taking a long time to run, it is due to the speed of your storage subsystem and hardware environment.

 However, if the EseUtil /r fails or does not work, you may see an error in the output, such as:

 - Eseutil /r invalid time sequence